 Cancer

-Deakin Health EconomicsThe Economics of cancer research stream at Deakin Health Economics undertakes a broad program of research with the aim of informing policymakers about the value for money and equity impacts of approaches aimed at reducing the burden of cancer and improving the quality of life of people living with cancer and their families.
+Deakin Health EconomicsThe Economics of Cancer research stream at Deakin Health Economics undertakes a broad program of research with the aim of informing policymakers about the value for money and equity impacts of approaches aimed at reducing the burden of cancer and improving the quality of life of people living with cancer and their families.

 Our research expertise spans the continuum of care from appraising the cost-effectiveness of health promotion programs and screening initiatives to the economic evaluation of supportive and palliative care interventions at the end of life.
-Our team is collaborating with Cancer Council Victoria to identify and prioritise research and interventions to improve screening, prevention or treatment of cancer, along with psychosocial and other supports for patients.

 Email: nikki.mccaffrey@deakin.edu.au